okdocker/okdocker.github.io/pynode.md

 Application code should go into the `/app` default working directory, image do not use volumes and expose no ports.

+A real world example would probably use it as base image for a custom image.
+Here is a minimalistic working dockerfile.

+{% highlight docker %}
+{% include_relative examples/pynode/Dockerfile %}
+{% endhighlight %}

 ## Tags

 * lts (or 3.6-6.x): Node.js LTS